davidmalcolm/texi2rst/output/_build/html/_sources/legacy-__sync-built-in-functions-for-atomic-memory-access.txt

 after the operation.

-All of the routines are described in the Intel documentation to take an optional list of variables protected by the memory barrier.
-Its not clear what is meant by that; it could mean that only the listed variables are protected, or it could mean a list of additional variables to be protected.
+All of the routines are described in the Intel documentation to take 'an optional list of variables protected by the memory barrier'.
+It's not clear what is meant by that; it could mean that only the listed variables are protected, or it could mean a list of additional variables to be protected.
 The list is ignored by GCC which treats it as